mitchellgordon95/text_degeneration/README.md

 This repository contains experiments testing whether findings from "The Curious Case of Neural Text Degeneration" (Holtzman et al., 2019) still apply to modern language models.

-## Core Question

-**Do modern LLMs (GPT-4, Claude-3.5, Llama-3) trained with RLHF still exhibit the text degeneration problems identified in 2019?**

-## Four Main Claims from Holtzman et al. (2019)
+## Main Claims from Holtzman et al. (2019) & Key Metrics

-1. **Greedy decoding creates repetition** - Deterministic methods produce highly repetitive text
-2. **Using higher beam search results in worse text** - Larger beam sizes paradoxically decrease quality
+1. **Maximization-based decoding methods lead to degeneration** - Increasing beam search width degenerates open-ended text generation
+  - *Repetition Rate*: % of texts with phrase repetition at the end (GPT-2: ~29% with beam search)
+  - *Self-BLEU*: Diversity measure (GPT-2: 0.50 with greedy)
+  - *Zipf Coefficient*: Word frequency distribution
-3. **Models are "overconfident"** - Generated text has much lower perplexity than human text
+2. **Human text is not the most probable** - Text generated with maximaztion-based decoding has much lower perplexity than human text
+  - *Perplexity Gap*: Overconfidence ratio (GPT-2: 8.4x)
-4. **The long tail of logprobs is unreliable** - Low-probability tokens lead to incoherent generation
+3. **The long tail of logprobs is unreliable** - Low-probability tokens lead to incoherent generation
+  - *HUSE Score* - Human-rated typicality score for generations with forced tail tokens vs. human text

 ## 📚 Documentation